muritane/coordination-architecture/load-bearing_theory_stack.md

 * non‑comparable,
 * non‑executable.

 This is **not a temporal stage**.

-It is a **structural regime** that can re‑enter mature systems locally during redesign, boundary probing, or novelty exposure.
+Optionality preservation can re‑enter locally in mature systems wherever closure has not yet hardened (e.g., sandboxes, exception paths, redesign boundaries).

-Optionality preservation disappears only where execution has already closed.
+Optionality disappears only where execution has already closed.

 ---